Charles XII of Sweden: Legacy

 Exceptional for abstaining from alcohol and sex, he felt most comfortable during warfare.
 Contemporaries report of his seemingly inhuman tolerance for pain and his utter lack of emotion.
 His brilliant campaigning and startling victories brought his country to the pinnacle of her prestige and power, although the Great Northern War resulted in Sweden's defeat and the end of the empire within years of his own death.
 In his youth, renowned Russian general Alexander Suvorov considered Charles XII his hero together with Julius Caesar.
 Like Charles XII, Suvorov adopted an aggressive style of tactics and campaigning, seemingly inspired by the Swedish king.

 Charles's death marked the end of a period of autocratic kingship and absolutist rule in Sweden, and the subsequent Age of Liberty saw a shift of power from the monarch to the parliament of the estates.
 Historians of the late 18th and early 19th centuries viewed Charles's death as the result of an aristocratic plot, and Gustav IV Adolf, the king who refused to settle with Napoleon Bonaparte, "identified himself with Charles as a type of righteous man struggling with iniquity" (Roberts).
 Throughout the 19th century's romantic nationalism Charles XII was viewed as a national hero.
 He was idealized as a heroic, virtuous young warrior king, and his fight against Peter the Great was associated with the contemporary Swedish-Russian enmity.
 Examples of the romantic hero idolatry of Charles XII in several genres are Esaias Tegnér's song Kung Karl, den unge hjälte (1818), Johan Peter Molin's statue in Stockholm's Kungsträdgården (unveiled on 30 November 1868, the 150th anniversary of Charles's death) and Gustaf Cederström's painting Karl XII:s likfärd ("Funeral procession of Charles XII", 1878).
 The date of Charles's death was chosen by a student association in Lund for annual torch marches beginning in 1853.

 In his 1901 play Karl XII, August Strindberg broke with the heroization practice by showing an introverted Charles XII in conflict with his impoverished subjects.
 In the so-called Strindberg feud (1910–1912), his response to the "Swedish cult of Charles XII" (Steene) was that Charles had been "Sweden's ruin, the great offender, a ruffian, the rowdies' idol, a counterfeiter."
 Verner von Heidenstam however, one of his opponents in the feud, in his book Karolinerna instead "emphasized the heroic steadfastness of the Swedish people in the somber years of trial during the long-drawn-out campaigns of Karl XII" (Scott).

-In the 1930s, the Swedish Nazis held celebrations on the date of Charles XII's death, and shortly before the outbreak of World War II, Adolf Hitler received from Sweden a sculpture of the king at his birthday.
-In the late 20th century, Swedish nationalists and neo-Nazis had again used 30 November as a date for their ceremonies, however these were regularly interrupted by larger counter-demonstrations and were abandoned.
+In the 1930s, Swedish Nazis held celebrations on the date of Charles XII's death, and shortly before the outbreak of World War II, Adolf Hitler received from Sweden a sculpture of the king at his birthday.
+In the late 20th century, Swedish nationalists and neo-Nazis again used 30 November as a date for their ceremonies, which were regularly interrupted by larger counter-demonstrations, and abandoned.